 Greek militants jailed for life

-N17 Terrorist threatens armed action
+N17 Terrorist threatens armed action in 2014

 WRITTEN IN 2003 - BECOMING A POLICE STATE DOES NOT PREVENT TERRORISM - A PERSONAL EXPERIENCE IN GREECE

 The American mainland is in danger of being turned into a quasi-police state in the name of counter-terrorism, but police states have never been able to stop terrorists.

 On the Greek Island of Crete where the author lived for 16 months in 1983-84, everyone was compelled to spy on and make reports about their neighbors, or they would be charged with something themselves because the police had to have dossier entries to show they were doing their job.
 The mails were opened, the phones were monitored, and everything was kept in massive dossiers on every household in the police stations.
 The result was that no one dared criticize the government, and the freedom to criticize the government is the ESSENTIAL safeguard of democracy.

 If having a quasi-police state could prevent terrorism, why hadn't it produce a single arrest in 27 years, of the very active Greek anti-West revolutionary terrorist organization 17N until Greece had to move against some of the low level members before the Athens Olympics and then only after one was caught because he injured himself with a bomb he was planting and had to be put in hospital rather than let get away?